iotaledger/is-cli/README.md

 1. Install packages: `npm i`
 2. Build CLI: `npm run build` or run build in watch `npm run serve`
-3. To use the CLI install it globally: `npm run start`
+3. To use the CLI install it globally: `npm run install`
 4. The CLI tool should now be available, try: `is --help`

 ## Usage